-MCDS has a strong Service Learning program.
+MCDS has a strong Community Engagement program.
 In the earliest grades, we model the importance of showing respect and compassion to those who are close to us.
 In addition, we look for concrete, hands-on ways for young children to care for others.
 Awareness of ourselves and our opportunities to care for each other is a cornerstone of our educational goals.
-As children and adults in our community we seek ways to help others.
-"Service Learning" is the satisfaction of doing something for others while learning more about ourselves and our world in the process.
+As children and adults in our community, we seek ways to help others.
+Community Engagement is a symbiotic relationship: learning from one another, supporting each other, while learning more about ourselves and our world in the process.

-Kindergartners begin service learning by collecting compost buckets for the Lower School and bringing them to the school's compost area.
+Kindergartners begin community engagement by collecting compost buckets for the Lower School and bringing them to the school's compost area.
 Beginning in first grade, students participate in the legendary MCDS Lunch Bunch.
 Lunch Bunch is one important way that children begin to understand that in order for a community to work well all the members must share in the work.
 Through Lunch Bunch, children learn that they can begin to serve others right at school.
 On a rotation, each homeroom takes its turn for a week of Lunch Bunch.
 Children help with the serving, stacking dishes and general lunchroom clean up.
 Some tasks require that they arrive in the lunchroom a bit early, while others mean they will get to the playground for recess a bit late.
 All tasks are integral to orchestrating multiple seatings for lunch in quick succession each day.

-Other service learning projects are integrated with the class curriculum and have included supporting a school in Colombia, making playing cards with Bay facts for a local community center, reading aloud to seniors at a local assisted living facility, collaborating with Marin Open Space, helping to prepare meals for Homeward Bound, creating a guide for throwing an eco-friendly party, and campus-wide clean-ups.
+Other Community Engagement projects are integrated with the class curriculum and have included supporting a school in Colombia, making playing cards with Bay facts for a local community center, reading aloud to seniors at a local assisted living facility, collaborating with Marin Open Space, helping to prepare meals for Homeward Bound, creating a guide for throwing an eco-friendly party, and campus-wide clean-ups.
+There are also opportunities for families to engage with the community through regular events.